 At initial recognition, the Fund classifies its financial instruments in the following categories depending on the purpose for which the instruments were acquired:

 Cash is classified as "Financial Assets at Fair Value Through Profit or Loss" (FVTPL).
-This financial asset is marked-to-market through net earnings (loss) at each period end.
+This financial asset is measured at fair value at each period end.

 (thousands of Canadian dollars, except unit, share and per unit/share amounts)